TheOnlyJoey/openjvs/README.md

 Currently we are finalizing our understanding of the protocol and developing hard- and software to serve as bus master for a device.

+### Contact ###
+The principal maintainer of this project is Roy Smeding; reachable through GitHub as roysmeding and e-mail as roy.smeding@gmail.com.

 ## Subdirectories ##
 Subdirectories are split up by subproject.
 Currently, the following subdirectories are present: